tarwn/lessthandot-hugo/blogs/content/posts/2013-10-14-angularjs-vs-knockout-modules-and-di-6.md

     };
 })
 ```
-In Chrome I get a clean stack trace with clickable references to the files and correct line numbers, Firefox gets the same information but it&#8217;s jumbled with extra characters (possibly intended specifically for chrome output?) and the whole error is a single link that simply expands to show some properties that aren&#8217;t very useful.
-This is less than great for an unexpected error during development, but it also means business as usual for expected production errors, as they&#8217;ll be able to use some standard error handling code instead of something new.
+In Chrome I get a clean stack trace with clickable references to the files and correct line numbers, Firefox gets the same information but it's jumbled with extra characters (possibly intended specifically for chrome output?) and the whole error is a single link that simply expands to show some properties that aren't very useful.
+This is less than great for an unexpected error during development, but it also means business as usual for expected production errors, as they'll be able to use some standard error handling code instead of something new.

 ### AngularJS Module Loading

 Full source available at [Angular/AsyncDI.html][7].

 By default, Angular does not include a method for loading scripts.
-The documentation for [module][8] indicates that there are external libraries that solve this, but don&#8217;t indicate what they are.
-Searching for something I could use as an example, I ran into a post (and didn&#8217;t copy down the URL, sorry) that uses require.js and a mention by someone that they had used [script.js][4].
+The documentation for [module][8] indicates that there are external libraries that solve this, but don't indicate what they are.
+Searching for something I could use as an example, I ran into a post (and didn't copy down the URL, sorry) that uses require.js and a mention by someone that they had used [script.js][4].
 I also ran into a post ([Building Huuuuuge Apps with AngularJS][9]) by one of the core Angular team members, Brian Ford, that recommends against using RequireJS with Angular, so I suppose script.js it is.

 Using script.js, I remove the ng-app attribute and instead bootstrap the document to use the sampleApp module once the two files are loaded.